Positive Development: Design and planning

+Eco-positive retrofitting is a priority PD strategy.
+Due to the massive ongoing impacts of buildings, biophysical sustainability is impossible without retrofitting cities.
+Replacing buildings with greener ones costs too much in materials, money, energy and time, as new buildings represent only 1–3% of the building stock.

-Design for Eco-services
+Eco-services design

-The term ‘ecosystem services’ generally applies only to human benefits, which are usually valued by units (e.g. money, carbon or energy.
-PD uses the term ‘eco-services’ to include not only nature's instrumental (pragmatic) values like ecosystem goods and services, but its intrinsic (priceless) and ‘biophilic’ values.
-PD considers the value of nature to be ‘infinite’ as it is not only the basis of the economy, but essential to human existence itself.
-To counteract the ecological footprint of existing development, ‘surplus’ natural and social capital - assessed from fixed biophysical baselines - must be created both off-site and on-site by design.
+The term 'ecosystem services' generally applies only to human benefits, which are usually valued by units (e.g. money, carbon or energy.
+PD uses the term 'eco-services' to include not only nature's instrumental (pragmatic) values like ecosystem goods and services, but its intrinsic (priceless) and 'biophilic' values.
+PD considers the value of nature to be 'infinite' as it is not only the basis of the economy, but essential to human existence itself.
+To counteract the ecological footprint of existing development, 'surplus' natural and social capital—assessed from fixed biophysical baselines—must be created both off-site and on-site by design.

-Carbon-neutral Design
+Carbon-neutral design

 Net positive energy is barred by the laws of physics.
-Moreover, calculations of ‘net energy’ seldom include the embodied energy - let alone ecological impacts incurred during resource extraction, production and transportation.
-With substantial passive solar design and renewable energy, buildings can send unused energy back to the grid, but it might be used for unsustainable purposes elsewhere.
-Nonetheless, a building could sequester more carbon than it emits over its life cycle with substantial building-integrated vegetation, using PD design principles.
-A case study (conducted by a cross-disciplinary team) showed this would within under twelve years, well under its life span.
+Calculations of 'net energy' seldom include the embodied energy and the ecological impacts incurred during resource extraction, production and transportation.
+A case study showed that a building sequestering more carbon than it emits over its life cycle with building-integrated vegetation using PD design principles is possible within under twelve years.

-Design Reporting
+Design reporting

 The PD eco-positive design reporting process (EDR) aims to avoid many shortcomings of decision-based approaches to design.
 In contrast to green building rating tools, the EDR aims to uncover opportunities to create net public gains.
 Design teams answer questions based on PD design criteria and SMARTmode analyses.
-This forces education, collaboration and ‘frontloading’ design (i.e. investing more in preliminary design stages).
+This forces education, collaboration and 'frontloading' design (i.e. investing more in preliminary design stages).
 Exposing the research and reasoning behind decision and design concepts facilitates input from community, assessors and independent experts, and should therefore occur be undertaken in development project.
-Being affordable and flexible, it is also easily adapted to developing nations.

-Design Strategies

-Eco-positive retrofitting is a priority PD strategy.
-Due to the massive ongoing impacts of buildings, biophysical sustainability is impossible without retrofitting cities.
-Replacing buildings with greener ones costs too much in materials, money, energy and time, as new buildings represent only 1-3% of the building stock.
-It is now accepted that retrofitting can be profitable in resource, energy, health savings and worker productivity.
-It can happen quickly and simultaneously, or when buildings are repurposed or refurbished anyway.
-Green buildings may last a hundred years but few are designed for upgrading/adaptability, so they will soon need retrofitting to a higher standard.